voidlizard/hbs2/README.md

 and also:

--   Domain name system is compomised
+-   Domain name system is compromised
--   Certificate system is compomised by so many ways.
+-   Certificate system is compromised by so many ways.

 Why?
 Because they are ruled by commercial companies working in certaing jurisdictions.